MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/xamarin.md

 ### 1.2 About Xamarin.Mac

 Choose this option if you target only macOS platform.
 You need to create one app in the App Center portal with **macOS** as the OS and **Xamarin** as the platform.

+> [!WARNING]
+> There is a known issue that prevents an app from being uploaded to the App Store.
+> Follow the progress on [github](https://github.com/microsoft/appcenter-sdk-dotnet/issues/1620).

 ### 1.3 About Xamarin.Forms (iOS, macOS, Android, UWP and Windows Desktop)